 But which is better?

 Well I am going to say The Pandorica Opens/The Big Bang.
-Now remember I am a big fan of Stolen Earth/Journey’s End, but I think that Big Bang kinda trumps it in every way.
+Now remember I am a big fan of Stolen Earth/Journey’s End, but I think that Big Bang kind of trumps it in every way.

 To start with this story does a better job of bringing everybody together.